AlexMcD-git/Capstone-Project/README.md

 **So how does it work?**

 If you found yourself here, someone is probably running a Bingo game.
 Talk to the admins to get yourself added.
 I've reserved this functionality to admins.

-In the "boards" tab, you can see the current standings for the active game, as well as each team's progress In the "submit for a tile" you will submit a link to the screenshot of you fulfulling the requirements for a tile.
+In the "boards" tab, you can see the current standings for the active game, as well as each team's progress.

+In the "submit for a tile" you will submit a link to the screenshot of you fulfulling the requirements for a tile.
 You will select the tile and your team (viewable in Boards tab).

 Admins: Login to view the Admins tab.
 Here you will see a description with an image.
 Approve or decline the claim based on the image.
 You can also create teams and add players to those teams.